V-Sekai/manuals/decisions/20230125-provide-metadata-to-match-compatibile-maps-and-avatars.md

-# Provide metadata to pre-check if maps and avatars are compatible to load
+# Proposed: Provide metadata to pre-check if maps and avatars are compatible to load

 ### Metadata